|How do I change the RAID settings on my G-RAID Studio?

 You will then have a windows drop with the 3 available RAID options.
 RAID 0, RAID 1 and JBOD.
 Select which RAID setting you would like to configure to and then click Configure.

 A warning message will appear to inform you will destroy all data on all disks.
 Then click Continue.
 Another message will appear again as your last chance.
-Then select Continue.
+Then select OK.

 You will then get a message stating that configuration was successful.